SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **Classifyimage**
-> ClassificationResult Classifyimage(ctx, deploymentName, modelName, optional)
+> ClassificationResult Classifyimage(ctx, modelURI, optional)
 Use the deployed model to classify the input, using input image file from multipart form data.

 ### Required Parameters